plutov/packagemain/16-wails-desktop-app/README.md

-# packagemain #6: Building Desktop App using Wails
+# packagemain #6: Building Desktop App in Go using Wails

 Hi Gophers, My name is Alex Pliutau.